 Gnocco fritto is part of a broader family of Emilian breads and flatbreads that vary by city and tradition.
 Tigelle (or crescentine) are small round flatbreads cooked on a hot stone or cast iron pan, served split and filled with lard, rosemary and garlic, or salumi.
 Further south along the Adriatic coast, piadina — the thin, unleavened flatbread of Rimini and Ravenna — plays a similar role, eaten with squacquerone, rocket, and prosciutto.
 Each of these breads is a window into a different corner of Emilian food culture.

 The aperitivo hour is the natural home of gnocco fritto and torta fritta today.
 In Bologna especially, the aperitivo tradition is strong, with bars offering generous spreads of food alongside drinks from around 6pm.
-For the best aperitivo spots in the city where you are likely to find crescentine or gnocco fritto on the table, see our guide to the best aperitivo in Bologna.
+For the best aperitivo spots in the city where crescentine or gnocco fritto are likely to be on the table, see our guide to the best aperitivo in Bologna.

 Discover more from Emilia Delizia